 Great Lakes v.
 Essar Steel Minnesota LLC, et al. - On October 29, 2009, Great Lakes filed suit in the U.S. District Court, District of Minnesota, against Essar Minnesota LLC and certain Essar affiliates (collectively, Essar) for breach of its monthly payment obligation under its transportation services agreement with Great Lakes.
 Great Lakes sought to recover approximately \$33 million for past and future payments due under the agreement.
 On September 16, 2015, following a jury trial, the federal district court judge entered a judgment in the amount of \$32.9 million in favor of Great Lakes.
 On September 20, 2015, Essar appealed the decision to the United States Court of Appeals for the 8th Circuit (8th Circuit) based on an allegation of improper jurisdiction and a number of other rulings by the federal district judge.
 Essar was required to post a performance bond for the full value of the judgment pending appeal.
 Both parties have filed their briefs.
 In July 2016, Essar filed for Bankruptcy and asked the 8th Circuit Court of Appeals to stay the appeal pending the bankruptcy proceeding.
-Great Lakes will file a request with the 8th Circuit Court of Appeals to deny the stay.
-Because Great Lakes has a performance bond for the full amount of the judgment, the bankruptcy proceeding is not expected to impact the ability of Great Lakes to receive payment of a final award.
+Great Lakes filed a request with the 8th Circuit Court of Appeals to deny the stay.
+The stay was denied and the 8th Circuit heard the appeal on October 20, 2016.
+A decision on the appeal is expected in the first quarter of 2017.
+If successful on appeal, because Great Lakes has a performance bond for the full amount of the judgment, the bankruptcy proceeding is not expected to impact the ability of Great Lakes recover the full amount of the judgment.
+Essar could, however, appeal an adverse decision from the 8th Circuit Court of Appeals to the U.S. Supreme Court on Certiorari.